zachzazueta/aws_grafana_pipeline/README.md

 # The Process
 ## Data sourcing
+I decided to use the API from Polygon IO
 ## Data ingestion
+The first step was to build a Lambda function that would dump data into a Kinesis firehose.
+The firehose dumped data into s3://polygon-kinesis-fp/
+Reasons to use a firehose...
 ## Building a pipeline in Glue + ETL
+The first step of the pipeline was to run a Crawler.
+The Crawler (first_pass_polygon_crawler) parsed through the S3 bucket that the firehose was pointed at, s3://polygon-kinesis-fp/.
+It then returned the parsed data to the Athena database (fp_db_polygon_io) after adding a specified prefix (magsev_) to the table name.
+I now had a key table in the database.

+The Glue workflow then needed to run a series of jobs.
+The first of these (delete_parquet_polygon_table_s3_athena) was designed to find an existing table in the database, delete the parquet table (polygon_parquet_fp)
 ## Designing a dashboard

 # Next Steps